steveww/film-negative/README.md

 ## Usage

 The script will appear as the menu option Colours -> Colour Negative in the GIMP main menu.
+When activated it gives you two options:

+**Auto Exposure** Will do a best guess exposure tweak on the final image.

+**Balck & White** Will convert the image to black and white (desaturate) before performing any other modifications.
+This is a must for black and white scans and optional for colour scans you want to convert to black and white.

 Load a colour negative scan in TIFF format; 48 bit is best.